Watch WWE Friday Night SmackDown on FOX in 3 minutes | SMACKDOWN IN 3 (VIDEO)

 Video Details

-Check out the winners and losers of tonight's SmackDown as well as Bayley explaining why she turned heel.
+Check out the winners and losers of tonight's Friday Night SmackDown as well as Brock Lesnar once again attacking Rey Mysterio's son Dominick before taking out Mysterio and Cain Velasquez.
 Relive WWE Friday Night SmackDown on FOX in just 3 minutes.

 Help | Press | Advertise With Us | Jobs | FOX Cincy | RSS | Site Map